Tanq16/blog_site/_posts/2020-05-30-linux-cli-netcat.md

 # Complexity increased - Use python

 Many packages are available for python which can be used to create commands for us which might actually help us in day to day work instead of using the commands as simple hello world programs.
-There are two types to classify this use as →
+There are two types to classify this use as &rarr;

 1. Standard for different packages.
 2. Using [optparse](https://www.ibm.com/developerworks/aix/library/au-pythocli/) Refer to python code snippet for example on nmap package for python.